7 Surprising Stops Between Memphis and Franklin

 The trail also makes an excellent stop for your furry friends.
 If your pup is making the trip with you, the path to the top is an easy one for them.
 Fair warning though, you may have a hard time convincing them to leave the vast play area in the river that'll be right next to where you park the car.

 Now that you've made it to Franklin, and you've stopped for several snacks already, it's time for a nightcap!
-Before you head to one of the incredible hotels around town that you undoubtedly found on our accommodations page, stop right in the heart of Main Street at O' Be Joyful to find one of the most robust whiskey lists in Franklin, or saddle up to the bar at Cork and Cow and simply ask for whatever 'The Drink Whisperer' Zach is creating that night.
+Before you head to one of the incredible hotels around town that you undoubtedly found on our accommodations page, stop right in the heart of Main Street at O' Be Joyful to find one of the most robust whiskey lists in Franklin, or saddle up to the bar at Cork and Cow and simply ask for whatever the masters behind the bar recommend.

 After a day of adventure like that, it's probably time to call it a night.
 That way you'll have all the energy you need for an incredible day in Franklin, or even better, for an unforgettable weekend of fun in Franklin!